🌱 GrowHobart.com.au β€” Free Planting Guide

 dormant

-Note: Aquilegia usually flowers in its second spring/early summer — it establishes in year 1, blooms beautifully in year 2 onwards.
-Well worth the wait!
+Note: Flowers in its second spring β€” establishes in year 1, blooms year 2 onwards.
+Worth the wait!

 🌸 Strawflower – Dwarf Mixed